Skip to content

 • Knee armor (minimum)

-• Hip armor (highly recommended if your pants have a pocket/slot)
+• Hip armor (highly recommended)

 Jackets